opencitations/heritrace/user_testing/packages/enduser/README.md

 # HERITRACE End User Testing Package

-This package contains everything needed to test HERITRACE as an end user with pre-built Docker images.
+This package contains everything needed to test HERITRACE as an end user.

 ## Contents